 “There was strong resentment against the Jewish leadership for their role in the condemnation of Jesus (I Thess.
 2.15).
 It is therefore highly improbable that Christians would invent a member of the court that condemned Jesus who honors Jesus by giving him a proper burial instead of allowing him to be dispatched as a common criminal” (9).

-Professor Raymond Brown gives the burial the designation of “very probable,” since it is “almost inexplicable” why Christians would make up a story about a Jewish Sanhedrist who does what is right by Jesus (11).
+Professor Raymond Brown sees the burial as “very probable,” since it is “almost inexplicable” why Christians would make up a story about a Jewish Sanhedrist who does what is right by Jesus (11).

 No Competing Accounts